Request More Information

 Starting with the 2016-17 school year, College Board officially launched a new Advanced Placement course, AP Computer Science Principles (AP CSP).
 This course is project-based, exploratory, and allows the teacher to choose the language and tools they prefer.
 We designed a curriculum for teachers which meets the requirements for AP CSP using tools, languages, and instruction pulled straight from industry leaders in Silicon Valley.

 If you are interested in using our Swift CSP curriculum, please fill out the form below.
-Teachers that sign up will receive updates on upcoming PD workshops, our curriculum, and play a role in helping us create the best material possible.
+Teachers that sign up will receive updates on our curriculum, and play a role in helping us create the best material possible.
 Check out a sample of the curriculum here.

 Get ready for your AP CSP class next year!Sign up

-Sign up for access to the curriculum and to get updates about the Summer 2017 PD workshops.
+Sign up for access to the curriculum and to get updates about the next PD workshops.
 Your responses are important and will help us shape our program and workshops to provide the best experience possible!